nzfeng/crossword-dataset/README.md

 * I've copied a few vocab lists from ESL sites.
 * [Desi Quintas](http://www.desiquintans.com/nounlist) has a hand-curated plain.txt list of 6801 common nouns in English; their curation criteria aligns really well with what makes a good crossword entry.
 I've gone through and removed British-English and words I don't like, resulting in \~6250 words.
 This added maybe another \~1000 entries unique from WordNet and some other filtered words I had at the time.
 * I've filtered a list of 10,000+ nouns on [richardharringtonblog.com](https://richardharringtonblog.com/list-of-nouns).
 First I removed any entries that I had already filtered, which removed the vast majority; I then manually filtered the remaining, which left \~380 entries.
-* I went through letter pairs that are legal at the beginning of an English word, typed them into the OED, and grabbed any good-quality headwords/common derivatives/lemmas/subentries that appear in the auto-complete.
+* I went through letter pairs that are legal at the beginning of an English word, typed them into the OED, and grabbed any good-quality headwords, common derivatives, lemmas, and subentries that appear in the auto-complete.
 <!-- TODO: finish going through all letter pairs -->
 * I manually went through the entire list of entries I had at this point -- to remove bad entries I had missed the first time around, and to add compelling derivatives and phrases based on the entries I had collected.
 <!-- Especially with less free time around this time, this step took another 2 months or so. -->